Advisory Councils and Committees

 Meeting Location: Room L-1, DHMH 201 W. Preston Street, Baltimore MD 21201

-Topics: Newborn screening for Hurler's syndrome and Fabry Disease; Council member vote on newborn screening for Pompe Disease
+Topics: Newborn screening for Gaucher Disease and member vote on recommendation for

 The Advisory Council on Hereditary and Congenital Disorders provides advice to the Department of Health and Mental Hygiene on the policies and procedures regarding the detection and management of these disorders.
 This body was previously called the Commission on Hereditary Disorders and it was created by Maryland Statute § 13-101 to 13-110.
 The Council has legislative, medical, and consumer members, which are appointed by the Governor.
 The Council considers the incidence of each disease, the effectiveness of treatment, the cost of treatment, public opinion, the opinions of affected individuals and of psychological, ethical, social and economic "experts" in drafting regulations for genetics programs, such as the newborn screening program.
 Examples of issues discussed by the council include adding new conditions to the newborn screening panel in Maryland, and the implementation of Health Care Reform with respect to individuals with hereditary or congenital disorders.
 The statute establishing the Council requires all genetics programs to be voluntary, to obtain informed consent, to make test results available to the patients and their health care providers, to respect confidentiality, to provide non-directive genetic counseling and to utilize accurate testing procedures and licensed laboratories.